-At JEWEL OF AFRICA we are proud to present you with the latest trends of beautifully crafted jewellery hand made in Zambia by Zambians.
-We believe that each customer is exclusive and so we offer you the opportunity to design your own jewellery with a wide selection of unique gems.
+JEWEL OF AFRICA are proud to present you with the latest trends of beautifully crafted jewellery hand made in Zambia by Zambians.
+We believe that you are exclusive and so we offer you the opportunity to design your own jewellery with a wide selection of gems to suit your style.

 Our Jewellery Collections

 Choose exclusive designs from our treasure chest full of beautiful jewellry which include the hottest trends to designs from the heart.
 Colour is a wonderful way to express your individuality.
-Our top gemstones and jewellery are certified by our professional gemologist.
+Our top gemstones and jewellery are certified by our professional FGA/GIA gemologists.
 All our gemstones are conflict-free and ethically sourced.

 Toast to the bride and groom.
 Life long joy starts with the perfect fit.
 We will manufacture your engagement ring and wedding rings as unique as your love for each other.
 Made for you.

 Rings, necklaces, bracelets and earrings.
 For all your special occasions, let us help to design your dream piece that our master jewellers will turn into reality.

 Amethyst is the purple variety of the quartz mineral species.
 It’s the gem that’s most commonly associated with the colour purple, even though there are other purple gems such as sapphire and tanzanite.
 Its purple colour can be cool and bluish, or a reddish purple that’s sometimes referred to as “raspberry.”

 Amethyst’s purple colour can range from a light lilac to a deep, intense royal purple, and from brownish to vivid.
 Amethyst also commonly shows what is called color zoning, which in the case of amethyst usually consists of angular zones of darker to lighter color.